 This inspiring talk celebrates the dedication and resilience of the 1.5 million people who make up the NHS workforce, highlighting their diverse roles and the extraordinary teamwork that keeps the system running.
 Through personal stories and real-life examples, the session underscores the value of recognising every individual as a vital star in the collective mission to care for the nation.

-The Rare Disease Patient, and Gaslighting
+The Rare Disease Patient Experience

 How Not to Judge a Book by Its Cover